Augustin Daniel Belliard: Empire

-In 1805, Belliard fought against Austria, Prussia and Russia, under Joachim Murat.
+From 1805 to 1807, Belliard fought against Austria, Prussia and Russia, under Joachim Murat.

 King Joseph Bonaparte left Madrid with his 5,850-strong reserve on 23 July 1809 to fight at the Battle of Talavera.
 Wanting to face the combined British and Spanish army with his maximum strength, the king left Belliard, the governor of Madrid, with only about 4,000 troops.
 Belliard's force consisted of one brigade from the division of Jean-Joseph, Marquis Dessolles, and a few pro-French Spanish troops.
 Belliard had to be prepared to retreat into the Citadel of Madrid, in the Retiro, with his troops and the whole body of the Afrancesados and their families, if there was an insurrection, or if Venegas managed to reach the city from the east, or possibly Wilson, whose column was at Escalona (Toledo), just thirty-eight miles from Madrid, with a force that was believed to be much larger than it actually was.
 After his defeat at Talavera, Joseph ordered Belliard to send away all non-combatants from Madrid and prepare to defend the Retiro.
 However, Venegas failed to take advantage of his opportunity, Wilson's force was too weak, and the crisis passed.

-During the Russian campaign in 1812, he fought at Dresden, Leipzig and Hanau, again under Murat.
-He was severely wounded in the battle of Craonne.
+During the campaign in Saxony of 1813, he fought at Dresden, Leipzig and Hanau, again under Murat.
+He was severely wounded in the Battle of Craonne in 1814.

-After Napoleon was overthrown, Louis XVIII awarded him the title Peer of France (Pair de France).
+After Napoleon abdicated, Louis XVIII awarded him the title Peer of France (Pair de France).
 When Napoleon returned from Elba in 1815, Belliard became commander of the Mosel forces.
 After the Battle of Waterloo, he surrendered to Louis XVIII, had his title Pair taken away, was imprisoned for month, but then released and reinstated as Pair in 1819.

 The Rue Belliard/Belliardstraat in Brussels is named after him, as is a street in Antwerp.